michelfernandez/cove/site/content/english/_index.md

   title: >
     With Skribble you fulfill all
     legal requirements
-  text: We make sure that you can safely sign without hesitation.
-Skribble is compliant with the following requirements:
+  text: "We make sure that you can safely sign without hesitation.
+Skribble is compliant with the following requirements:"
   items:
   - title: Requirement of written form
     text: A QES is equal to the handwritten signature according to Swiss (OR Art.
 14 Para.
 2 bis) and EU law (eIDAS No. 910/2014 Art.
 25 Para.
 2).
   - title: ZertES and eIDAS
     text: Skribble obtains QES certificates from Swisscom, a provider of trusted certificates according to ZertES and eIDAS.
   - title: CH and EU data protection regulation
     text: Skribble and its partners (Swisscom) commit to manage data in accordance with the DSG and DSGVO.

 # testimonial component
 # contains quotations